Program Officer, Creative Economy

 Boston, MA 02118

-The New England Foundation for the Arts (NEFA) is a 501©3 organization with an annual budget of $8.4 million.
+The New England Foundation for the Arts (NEFA) is a 501©3 organization with an annual budget of $11.25 million.
 NEFA invests in artists and communities and fosters equitable access to the arts, enriching the cultural landscape in New England and the nation.

 As an organization, NEFA values an equitable, diverse, and inclusive world, which we interpret as all people having fair access to the tools and resources they need to realize creative and community endeavors.
 We acknowledge structural inequities that have excluded individuals and communities from opportunities based on race, gender, disability, sexual orientation, class, age, and geography and strive to counter those inequities in our work.

 NEFA is proud to be an equal opportunity employer, and is invested in creating an equitable and inclusive working environment and organizational culture.
 We are committed to hiring individuals who share, value, and support these goals, and who reflect the diversity of the communities we serve.
-NEFA does not discriminate on the basis of race, religion, gender identity or expression, sexual orientation, national origin, disability, age, veteran status, or any other characteristic protected by law.
+NEFA does not discriminate on the basis of race, ethnicity, religion, gender identity or expression, sexual orientation, national origin, disability, age, veteran status, or any other characteristic protected by law.

-About the Position:
+About the Position